Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 More trouble came from my limbs having sunk into the ground.
 The lighter goblins wouldn't be hindered like this, whereas the boars would simply power through.
-Nether was an option for me, so I worked to extract my feet.
+Neither was an option for me, so I worked to extract my feet.

 By the time I had managed to free one limb, my presence had long been detected.
 It wasn't only my presence though.
 Goblins came to my aid in droves.